trevans24/modeling-tunr/readme.md

 * For reference, check the [Sequelize Docs](http://docs.sequelizejs.com/en/latest/) throughout this lab
 * Lean heavily on your `starter-code`, but go slowly--one function, one route at a time
 * Make sure you test early and often, preferably multiple times per step (bullet point)
+* Tab and Sublime Text shortcuts are your friend, Copy-and-Paste is not.
 * If you get stuck, get unstuck!
 Advice for getting unstuck includes:
 	* Not freezing up but continually trying new things (googling, reading docs, experimenting, etc)
 	* Identifying once you are stuck, as you have already tried all options you can think of